Janice Lynde

 In 1973, she moved to Los Angeles, where she was among the original cast members of the CBS soap opera The Young and the Restless, playing "Leslie Brooks".
 She left the series in early 1977.
 Two years later, Lynde joined Another World as "Tracy DeWitt"; she left the role in 1981.
 In 1984, she starred as Laurel Chapin Wolek in One Life to Live, which she left in 1986.

 She appeared in several film and television programs, including a notable role in the episode "A Hand for Sonny Blue" of Quinn Martin's Tales of the Unexpected (1977) as well as Match Game.
-Lynde also appeared on an episode of the game show Tattletales along with her Young and the Restless co-star William Gray Espy.
+Lynde also appeared on episodes of the game show Tattletales along with her then-partner, Young and the Restless co-star William Gray Espy.

 Biography from the Wikipedia article Janice Lynde.
 Licensed under CC-BY-SA.
 Full list of contributors on Wikipedia.